SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 ### What is a vector DB?
 A database with special handling for vector storage, indexing, and retrieval.
 In other words, it’s a database built to store these long number lists (embeddings) and quickly find “similar” ones.

+### How does vector similarity work? (simple example)
+Imagine you have three short texts:
+- A: "I love trekking"
+- B: "Hiking is enjoyable in monsoon"
+- C: "The stock market isn't doing well"

+A model turns each of these into a vector.
+Texts A and B end up with vectors that point in a similar “direction” (because they are both about outdoor activities), while C points in a very different direction (because it’s about finance).

+When a user searches for "good time for trekking", we turn the query into a vector and compare it to all document vectors.
+A and B have high similarity scores, C has a low score, so we return A and B. This is why vector similarity search is useful: it can match based on *meaning*, not just exact words.

 ### Why index a vector DB?
 And why not index it similar to how we index a normal DB?
 Vector searches work on similarity, not exact matches.
 Indexing is just building a side data structure (like the index of a book) that makes nearest-neighbor search faster, instead of comparing to each vector in the entire DB (O(n)).

+If you only have a few thousand vectors, scanning all of them for each query is usually fine.
+But once you have millions of vectors and many queries per second, an O(n) scan for every query becomes too slow and expensive.
+At that point you need an approximate nearest neighbor index like HNSW to get "good enough" results much faster.

 Vector DBs index relationships, not actual values.
 Making this indexing efficient is important for quick queries.